What are Employee Relations?

 It should go without saying: Treating your team as a set of faceless numbers is a terrible idea.
 How would you feel working for an emotionless taskmaster who places no value on your creativity or individuality?

-A good company culture is instead focused on vision, values, and ethos.
-Good leaders recognise that every member of the team has something uniquely valuable to bring to the table.
+Good company culture is instead focused on vision, values, and ethos.
+Good leaders recognize that every member of the team has something uniquely valuable to bring to the table.
 They take the time to understand everyone’s individual needs.
 The business has a vision for a better world, and the leader’s goal is to ensure that every member of the team is able to share that vision.

 Be good to your people and they’ll be good for you.
 What’s good for your team is very good for business.
 That’s the secret of employee relations.
 But how can you effectively manage employee relations to get the best for your people and your business?

-Start by writing an employee relations policy.
+Start by creating an employee relations policy.
 Make it transparent, straightforward, and easily accessible for every member of your team.

 Your employee relations policy should start by outlining your vision, values, and ethos.
 What is your business really about?
 What are people working towards, and why should they care?
 If you can clearly define your purpose, you’re much more likely to encourage people to share your purpose.
 And if you can list your values, you’re much more likely to attract workers who share your values.

 Next, you should outline your rules for the workplace.
 Think of your policy as a code of conduct.
 How do you want people to behave?
 How do you want people to relate to each other?
-What sort of behaviour would help achieve your shared vision, and what sort of behaviour would be out of line?
+What sort of behavior would help achieve your shared vision, and what sort of behavior would be out of line?

 Finally, your employee relations policy needs to list the procedures for addressing any related problems in the workplace.
 Who should people approach if they’ve got a grievance with another member of the team?
 Who should they approach if they’ve got a problem with their line manager – or with you?
 How will you settle disputes?